 - Participation: 10%

 - My office is South Hall 1522 and my office hours are Wednesdays from 12:00-2:00 and by appointment.

 - Because much of the work of the course will be done during class time, your attendance and participation are very important.
 You are allowed two absences; after that, your final grade will be lowered by one grade for each absence (e.g., if you are absent 3 times, an A becomes an A-; if you are absent 4 times, an A becomes a B+).

 - If you arrive late to class, I count that as half an absence.

 - Remember that even if you are absent you are responsible for any work that is done during class and for any assignments that are given or are due during class.
 Send me an email or come by my office during my office hours to find out what you missed.

-- Plagiarism will not be tolerated.
-If you plagiarize on any of the assignments you will fail the class and will be subject to disciplinary action by the University.
+- If you plagiarize on any of the assignments you will fail the class and will be subject to disciplinary action by the University.